 They are orphans who have been raised as sisters, and when their new family needs money, the girls want to help.

 They decide to join the Children’s Academy of Dancing and Stage Training to earn their keep.

 Like these vintage childrens books?
-Don’t miss my first book list of 20 Heart-Warming Old-Fashioned Books for Kids.
+Don’t miss 20 Heart-Warming Old-Fashioned Books for Kids.

 Find even more wonderful book lists for kids on Mommy Evolution!